 We now have a Final Subdivision Plat map for Phase 1 Section 1.
 From the looks of it, they will be starting with 34 homes.
 20 will be the Alley-Load Cottages (garage is in the alley), and the remaining 14 will be the Front-Load Single Family (garage is on the street).
 When looking at the plats, lot 40 is a Single Family loaded from the street despite the alley you see behind it.
 The Cottages will have a lot area of .10-.13 acres with one (lot 46) having .15 acres.
 While the Single Family homes will be .13-.15 acres with one having .17 acres (lot 47).

 My current understanding is that Phase 1 Cottages are set to break ground around June-August, with the hopes to finish by around the Thanksgiving time-frame.
 Similarly, Single-Family homes are hoping to break ground around October-November, with sales starting around the August-September time-frame.
-And I want to make a couple things clear.
+However, I want to make a couple things clear.
 First of all, keep in mind that these dates are not concrete.
 Furthermore, they are by no means any sort of officially stated times from Beazer or anyone working for/with Beazer.
 Finally, this is just my current understanding based on the information I’ve collected so far.
 In June they are having a “VIP Sneak Peek” I’ll be attending, so I’m looking forward to finding out a lot more at that time.